choki1/new-grown/README.md

 # new-grown
-This is a space where I document my journey of personal growth and learning DevOps.
+This is a space where  document my journey of personal growth and learning DevOps.
 Thanks!